 As it has already passed a few months since the mentioned workshop, I’ve almost forgotten my interaction with the trainee.
 However, in the last week the memory has been revived by the newest blog by Scott Miller.
 His post drew my attention to another therapeutic principle (which I do not always follow, either) and by that to the topic of “therapeutic competencies” more generally.

-As I wrote earlier, our ideas about “How to behave” may sometimes get detached from the ideas “What is the purpose” and then they may limit our flexibility and efficiency.
-So, in his blog, Scott takes a look at how the rule of not giving advice works for clients.
+As I wrote earlier, our ideas about “how to behave” may sometimes get detached from the ideas “what is the purpose of our behavior” and then they may limit our flexibility and efficiency.
+So, in his blog, Scott takes a critical look at how the rule of not giving advice works for clients.

 In a study discussed by Scott (link to the original paper is here), a group of researchers surveyed therapists and clients about their preferences in giving/getting advice.
 What they found was a large and robust difference between the two groups.
-While the therapists preferred less directiveness in therapy (not giving advice), their clients would choose the opposite: getting clear directions from therapists.
-The results of the study led researchers to the conclusion: “Stop projecting your own desires onto the people you treat.”
+While the therapists preferred less directiveness in therapy (not giving direct advice), their clients would choose exactly the opposite: getting clear directions from therapists.
+The results of the study led researchers to giving an advice: “Stop projecting your own desires onto the people you treat.”

-Is the new rule: “stop following the rules”?
+SO, should the new rule be: “stop following the rules”?

 It would be difficult for me to count all the times I was asked for advice on whether the client should or shouldn’t leave the partner or quit the job.
 And I never gave it.
 Why?
-Because growing up we learn that being an adult does not only mean getting freedom to drive a car, but also making own choices and taking responsibility for decisions.
-So, my advice might remove the burden of responsibility from my clients in a short run, but it wouldn’t be really empowering for the client in a long run.
-Empowerment is all about standing on your own feet not on the feet of your therapist.
+Because being an adult does not only mean getting freedom to decide but also taking responsibility for own decisions.
+A direct advice might remove the unpleasant burden of responsibility from my clients in a short run, but it wouldn’t be really empowering for the client in a long run.
+Empowerment is all about standing on our own feet not on the feet of the therapist.

 Thus, I never give advice about WHAT to choose or decide.
-But you can easily hear me talking about HOW to get to where the clients themselves want to be.
-I have, for example, no problems with advising a depressed client to get out of bed and to pull the curtains open.
+But you can easily hear me talking about HOW to get to where the clients themselves want to get.
+I have, for example, no problems with advising a depressed client to drink less, get out of bed and pull the curtains open on a sunny day.

 My best advice: be aware

-Have you ever wondered what might be the overarching competency that helps therapists choose whether or not to follow certain rules under given circumstances?
-Well, if you look at the picture above, you’ll find the model of personal growth that underlies Emotional Safeness Therapy (EST).
+So, what is the overarching therapeutic competency that helps therapists choose whether or not to follow certain rules under given circumstances?
+Well, if you look at the picture above, you’ll find the model that underlies Emotional Safeness Therapy (EST).
 One of its pillars is awareness and it applies to the clients as well as to therapists.

-So, for an EST therapist (and I would argue that for any therapist in general) awareness is the number one core competency.
-And it’s not only about being aware of your own emotions and of how you attach meaning to events.
-It’s not only about being aware of what’s going on between you and your client and of the quality of your relationship.
-It’s first of all about being continuously aware of own actions and matching their purpose against outcomes.
+For an EST therapist (and I would argue that for any therapist in general) awareness is the number one core competency.
+It’s bout being aware of our own emotions and of how we attach meaning to events.
+It’s about being aware of what’s going on between us and our clients.
+But first of all, it’s about being continuously aware of our own actions and matching their purpose against outcomes.

 Stay attuned!